 Screenwriters, you most certainly recognize Craig Mazin and John August as the voices of the world-renowned Scriptnotes podcast, the premiere authority on professional screenwriting.
-And if you listened to their most recent podcast, you heard them announce they’ll be coming to Seattle sometime during the summer of 2018.
+And if you listened to their most recent podcast, you heard them announce they’ll be coming to Seattle eventually.

 Be sure you’re subscribed to our email list to keep up with this and other upcoming events.

 FREE for members. $25 for non-members.

 “Look Books” are brief (90-second) video presentations that help producers, directors, and studios experience how a film made from a script might look, sound, and feel.
 In this workshop you’ll translate the essence of your screenplay into a representative Look Book to help you pitch your idea.